 The feature set is deep for a free product.
 You get canned responses, visitor tracking, file sharing, a ticketing system, a knowledge base, and a customizable widget.
 The dashboard shows real-time visitor activity on your site.
 You can start conversations with people browsing specific pages.
 The mobile apps for iOS and Android work well.

 For a team of five switching from Zendesk, tawk.to offers the biggest cost cut possible.
-From $275 per month (or $775 with AI) down to $0, or $29 if you add AI Assist.
+From $275 per month (or $525+ with the Copilot add-on plus per-outcome AI agent fees) down to $0, or $29 if you add AI Assist.
 The switch is simple: remove the Zendesk widget, paste the tawk.to script, set up your canned responses.
 The catch is you lose every channel except website chat.
 If your Zendesk setup handled WhatsApp, Messenger, or email, tawk.to cannot match that breadth.
 The ideal use case is a local service business (a plumber, a dentist, a small law firm) that gets most inquiries through its website.

 Strengths: